Faculty and Staff

-Lisa Buckley, Spanish Teacher
+Carolina Stealey, Spanish Teacher

 Diverse Learning Community

-Lisa Bradley, EC Teacher
+Beth Hoffman, EC Teacher

-Corinne Matthes, Diverse Learning Community Teacher
+Corinne Matthes, EC Teacher

-Corinne comes to Willow Oak with 18 years of Montessori teaching experience.
+Corinne came to Willow Oak with 18 years of Montessori teaching experience.
 Her career began after graduating from Ithaca College in Ithaca, NY with a degree in music education in 2001.
 She very quickly realized becoming a Montessori teacher was her calling and completed her 6-9 AMS training at The Institute for Advanced Montessori Studies in Silver Spring, MD.
 After several more years of teaching, she realized she wanted more tools to help children who needed additional learning support and completed her Master’s degree in Special Education from North Carolina State University in 2018.
 She has taught music, Lower Elementary, and created and implemented systems for supporting students who learn differently in both private and public charter Montessori schools in New York, North Carolina, Massachusetts, Texas, and New Mexico.
 She is passionate about supporting a variety of learning styles in the Montessori setting.
 Corinne enjoys traveling, yoga, reading, camping, going to the beach, and spending time with her husband, son, and dog.

-Josie Rule, Math Specialist
+Josie Rule, Math Specialist & Math 1 Teacher

 Josie was raised in a one-room schoolhouse nestled in the mountains of Vermont.
 You might say her path to education started early!
 After earning her degree in Middle Level Education (with concentrations in math and the fine arts) from the University of Vermont, Josie decided she needed a change of scenery and moved to New York City.
 In her 10 years in the Big Apple, Josie taught middle school math at the Salk School of Science, earned her Master’s degree in Leadership in Mathematics Education at Bank Street College of Education, and started a family with her husband, Brian.
 Soon after the birth of their first child, Emeline, they decided it was time to set down some roots closer to family.
-Josie spent her first 5 years in NC as a stay-at-home-mom with Eme and eventually, her son Rivers.
-As a WOM Children’s House parent, Josie has enjoyed watching her children thrive in the Montessori setting, and is thrilled to have the opportunity to apply her training and experience to the WOM charter community!
+Josie spent her first five years in NC as a stay-at-home-mom with Eme and, eventually, her son, Rivers.
+As a WOM Children’s House parent, Josie has enjoyed watching her children thrive in the Montessori setting and is thrilled to have the opportunity to apply her training and experience to the WOM Charter community!

 Jon Groves, Business Manager

-Noemi Plata, Office Administrator
+Noemi Plata, Office Administrator: Compliance and HR

 Born in Mexico, Noemi moved to the United States at a young age.
 After graduating from college with a degree in business, she started to work for hospitals to help translate documents.
 Noemi began working for the Chatham County school system in 2005, where she has touched the lives of many Hispanic and exceptional children.
-After transferring to SAGE Academy, Noemi began to assist every teacher in the school and won the Best Instructional Assistant Award for four consecutive years She continues to have an impact on students who have graduated in the past.
+After transferring to SAGE Academy, Noemi began to assist every teacher in the school and won the Best Instructional Assistant Award for four consecutive years.
+She continues to have an impact on students who have graduated in the past.
 When she isn’t helping students, Noemi is an active member of her community.
 She is currently president of her neighborhood’s Homeowners Association, and she was previously a board member for Habitat for Humanity for four years.
 For fun, Noemi loves to refurbish old furniture and has made beautiful pieces of decorative furniture.
 She is also a photographer and loves to spend time photographing her three children and her two dogs.
 Noemi is super excited about the opportunity to help the community of Willow Oak Montessori!